Kitware/CMake/Help/variable/CMAKE_ERROR_DEPRECATED.rst

 CMAKE_ERROR_DEPRECATED
 ----------------------

-Whether to issue deprecation errors for macros and functions.
+Whether to issue errors for deprecated functionality.

-If ``TRUE``, this can be used by macros and functions to issue fatal errors when deprecated macros or functions are used.
-This variable is ``FALSE`` by default.
+If ``TRUE``, use of deprecated functionality will issue fatal errors.
+If this variable is not set, CMake behaves as if it were set to ``FALSE``.